Altinn/altinn-studio-docs/content/technology/kubernetes/_index.md

 Both Altinn Studio and Altinn Studio Apps consists of many different applications running in docker containers.
-For the Altinn Studio Apps solution this could possible over time be many thousands containers running different end user services.
+For the Altinn Studio Apps solution this could possible over time be many thousands containers running different end user apps.

 Kubernetes is used to manage the containers.